naomisilver/powertoys-search/README.md

 winsearch.ahk replaces the windows key with the powertoys alt+space search.

-Please note for winsearch.ahk: It disables the windows key typical function including win + d/s/a/w for resizing windows etc... (potential change in the future to accomodate these standard features) It also changes the win + r function for run to alt + r.
+Please note for winsearch.ahk: It disables the windows key typical function including win + arrow keys for resizing windows etc...
+It also changes the win + r function for run to alt + r.

 For either script to work you need to follow these steps:
 1. Download autohotkey from: https://www.autohotkey.com/